Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: Introduction to the model based on the RW metric

-The conditions 1 and 2 cannot be realized in the conventional theory.
-In order to uniformly solve the above four problems on one basis, we present new conjectures (see section 2) and construct a cosmological model on the basis of the conjectures$^{[9]}$.
+The two sorts of matter are called $s-matter$ and $v-matter$, respectively.
+The condition implies that if $\rho_{s}=\rho_{v},$ then $\rho_{gs}=-\rho _{gv},$ here $\rho_{g}$ denotes a gravitational mass density, $\rho_{s}>0$ and $\rho_{v}>0$ and there is no negative energy or negative probability at all$.$ The conditions cannot be realized in the conventional theory, but can be realized in the present model.
+In order to uniformly solve the above four problems consistently on one basis, we present a new conjectures equivalent to the condition and construct two cosmological model, i.e. $\left[ 9\right] $ and this model in the present paper.